zxingify/zxingify-objc/README.md

 ## Installation

-The recommended way to install ZXingObjC is with [CocoaPods](http://cocoapods.org), a dependency mamanger for Objective-C projects.
+The recommended way to install ZXingObjC is with [CocoaPods](http://cocoapods.org), a dependency mananger for Objective-C projects.
 After installing CocoaPods just add ZXingObjC to your Podfile:

 ```ruby
 platform :ios, '7.0'